|

 to write and read, to practice letters copying out writing from the threatening

-letter as sent by a criminal.
 The counsel has demanded the full disclosure of all relevant evidence.
 With regard to a list of relevant evidence, the Prosecutors Office and a chief of criminal department of the Ministry of Justice admit the existence.
 However, they have continued to reject to disclose them, by arguing that the list should be confidential to protect the privacy of the relevant persons.